 CHRT report evaluates Michigan’s COVID-19 nursing home strategy and provides recommendations for future approaches

-The Center for Health and Research Transformation (CHRT), an independent nonprofit health policy center at the University of Michigan, is releasing its summary analysis of the state of Michigan’s nursing home hub strategy along with evidence-based recommendations to help improve the care and safety of residents and staff in the state’s long term care system during the COVID-19 pandemic.
+The Center for Health and Research Transformation (CHRT) is releasing its summary analysis of the state of Michigan’s nursing home hub strategy along with evidence-based recommendations to help improve the care and safety of residents and staff in the state’s long term care system during the COVID-19 pandemic.
 Findings support state’s initial strategy and identify additional approaches that can be taken now to increase safety and to support residents and staff.

 In the April 2020 COVID-19 surge in Michigan, the Michigan Department of Health and Human Services contracted with 21 nursing home “hubs” to help care for COVID-19 patients transferred from other nursing homes or discharged from hospitals and in need of nursing home-level care.
 The hubs were required to meet a number of quality and safety indicators and to have enough room to isolate and care for COVID-19 infected residents away from the general population.

 CHRT found that, overall, Michigan’s hub strategy performed well.
 The percentage of deaths among nursing home residents with COVID-19 was considerably lower in Michigan’s nursing home hubs than in the state’s non-hub nursing homes: 17.4 percent in hubs compared to 26 percent in non-hubs.
 CHRT also found that Michigan’s nursing home residents constituted a smaller proportion of overall COVID-19 deaths than the U.S. average, with Michigan nursing home resident deaths making up 33.2 percent of all COVID-related mortalities in the state, versus 38.6 percent across the rest of the country.